fasterthanlime/semester-project/report.md

  instance size = 5 bytes
 ```

 ...if the C compiler does packing.
-Otherwise, the char will probably get aligned
+Otherwise, the char will probably get
-to 4 bytes, and the instance size will be 8.
+aligned to 4 bytes, and the instance size will be 8.

-### Implementation
+# Original implementation

+## Generic arguments and return types

 Since generic arguments can be either basic types or object types, the code
 generated can handle arguments of any size.
 C has no explicit support for
-variable-sized types [^1], the implementation uses pointers to a memory
+variable-sized types [^1], the implementation uses pointers to a memory area,
-area, and memory copy operations instead of assignment.
+and memory copy operations instead of assignment.

 [^1]: That's not entirely accurate: C99 supports VLAs (Variable-Length Arrays),
     which are allocated on the stack (like local variables of basic types in ooc),